graded-cs-resources/lesson04_consolidating/Readme.md

 The problems increase in difficulty (at least I think they do).
 Here are some guidelines for my CURRENT thinking on grading this (this is always subject to change as I more fully understand the descriptors and assignment):

-* To earn a 4, you will need to have made a solid attempt with at least partial success on all four required problems.
-Otherwise, the language of a 3 or lower will likely apply.
+* To earn an **Approaching Proficiency**, you will need to have made a solid attempt with at least partial success on all four required problems.
+Otherwise, the language of **Progressing**, **Emerging**, or **Insufficient** will likely apply.
-* To earn a 5, all four assigned problems need to function as intended.
-These problems are designed to test proficiency, and a 5 demonstrates proficiency.
+* To earn a **Proficient**, all four assigned problems need to function as intended (with perhaps a few minor bugs on edge cases only).
+These problems are designed to test proficiency.
-* To earn a 6 or 7, you will need to show something *beyond proficiency*.
+* To earn an **Accomplished** or **Exemplary**, you will need to show something *beyond proficiency*.
 SOME ways to potentially move beyond proficiency on this assignment might include:
   * Particularly elegant, well-documented, and/or well-organized solutions to the four required problems
   * Doing some good work on the optional problem 5 (but this doesn't mean you have to do the whole thing)
   * Tweaking the `styles.css` file to make the site have your own unique visual style

-  These are not the only ways to demonstrate mastery on this assignment, and a 6 or 7 may be granted to students who show mastery another way.
-I am intentionally NOT spelling out exactly what you need for a 7, so don't ask!
+  These are not the only ways to demonstrate mastery on this assignment.
+I am intentionally NOT spelling out exactly what you need for an **Exemplary**, so don't ask!

 ## Committing and Pushing